bjchia/bjchia.github.io/notetoself.md

 ---

 ## Advice

+* **When you take the pressure off, you have always performed a lot better.
+Just go into a situation, have fun, and always smile.**

 * College is your time to explore.
 Make sure you are continually taking the time to try new things. -Micah Marmorstein

 * Do the scary thing first then be afraid.